Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Acknowledgments

 \section{Acknowledgments}

 We thank C. H. Greene for helpful discussions.
-Hui-Li Han was supported by the National Natural Science Foundation of China under Grants No. 11874391 and the National Key Research and Development Program of China under Grant No. 2016YFA0301503.
-Ting-Yun Shi was supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB21030300.
+Hui-Li Han was supported by the National Natural Science Foundation of China under Grants Nos.
+12374235 and 12374235.
+Ting-Yun Shi was supported by National Natural Science Foundation of China under Grants No12274423.
+All the calculations are done on the APM-Theoretical Computing Cluster(APM-TCC).
+Any data that support the findings of this study are included within the article.